nuwave/lighthouse/docs/master/api-reference/directives.md

 }
 ```

-You can also count relations.
+You can also count relations:

 ```graphql
 type User {